All Episodes

 Because you say he's been here since March.

-We believe he has been here since March, so I'm not gonna comment on the specifics of that.
+We believe he has been here since March, so I'm not going to comment on the specifics of that.

-When the Capitol Police Officer shot the original round of gunfire, or when he came the gunfire.
+When the Capitol Police officer shot the original crown of gunfire or when he explained the gunfire?

 Don't have a comment on that.

-Is there anything that you can say about what he's doing in these couple months that may help jog people's recollection of where they may be what he needs?
+For people who maybe have seen him, is there anything that you can say about what he's been doing in these couple months that may help jog people's recollection of where they may have been and what he's been doing?

 No, that's what we're really asking the public to help us with because we're just not sure at this time.

-So I'm not gonna comment on that either.
+So I'm not going to comment on that either.

-So really, we're exploring all angles, and we're not gonna be limited by we'll let the facts take us where it goes.
+So really, we're exploring all angles and we're not going to be limited by, we'll let the facts take us where it goes.

 Witnesses say he was handcuffed.